 Requirements for the Concentration

-American students will also participate in an approved international program (one or more terms), in an area where a language related to their focus is spoken.
-International students are exempt from this requirement since Carleton is an off-campus experience for them, but they are also encouraged to go off campus.
+Off-Campus Study: American students will also participate in an approved international program (one or more terms), in an area where a language related to their focus is spoken.
+International students are exempt from this requirement since Carleton is a study abroad experience for them, but they are also encouraged to go off campus.

 Cross-Cultural Studies Courses

 CCST 100.
 Growing Up Cross-Culturally First-year students interested in this program should enroll in this seminar.
 The course is recommended but not required for the concentration and it will count as one of the electives.
 From cradle to grave, cultural assumptions shape our own sense of who we are.
 This course is designed to enable American and international students to compare how their own and other societies view birth, infancy, adolescence, marriage, adulthood, and old age.
 Using children's books, child-rearing manuals, movies, and ethnographies, we will explore some of the assumptions in different parts of the globe about what it means to "grow up."
 6 cr., AI, WR1, IS, FallS.
 Cox

 CCST 100.
 Cross Cultural Perspectives on Israeli and Palestinian Identity How have Jewish and Palestinian citizens of Israel shaped their senses of personal and collective identity since the early twentieth century?
 We will explore mental pictures of the land, one's self, and others in a selection of Israeli Jewish and Palestinian short stories, novels, and films.
 Select fiction and memoirs from Britain's mandate rule in Palestine (1918-1948) will add historical context.
 Through similar writing we will explore some of the humanistic roots of U.S. involvement in Israeli-Palestinian relations today.
 Students will research and enrich our class focus by introducing us to perspectives on Israel/Palestine in their home countries or elsewhere.
 6 cr., AI, WR1, IS, FallS.
 Beckwith